-Ride the Tour Divideby julie - Thursday, March 7, 2013
+Ride the Tour Divideby Julie Horton - Thursday, March 7, 2013

 Julie Horton reflects on Paul Howard’s Eat, Sleep, Ride: How I Braved Bears, Badlands, Big Breakfasts in My Quest to Cycle the Tour Divide and Be Brave, Be Strong: A Journey Across the Great Divide by Jill Homer in preparation of her own ride on the Great Divide Mountain Bike Trail.